MemeTrash/DogeGen/README.md

 * Python 2.7.x
 * Pillow and PIL
-* py_bing_search
-* BeautifulSoup
 * nltk
-* An API key for Bing, from Microsoft Azure.

-All can be installed with pip, except for the API key.
+All things other than Python can be installed with pip.
 When nltk is installed, please run the following via terminal:

 ```